phw/peek/README.md

 [peek-master.flatpakref](https://raw.githubusercontent.com/phw/peek/master/data/flatpak/peek-master.flatpakref)

 ### Arch Linux
-For Arch Linux there is a [PKGBUILD](https://aur.archlinux.org/packages/peek/) available in the AUR.
-You can also use [peek-git](https://aur.archlinux.org/packages/peek-git/) to use the latest development version.
+For Arch Linux
+[peek](https://aur.archlinux.org/packages/peek/) is available in the AUR.
+You can also use [peek-git](https://aur.archlinux.org/packages/peek-git/) to install the latest development version.

 ### Ubuntu / Debian
 You can install the latest versions of Peek from the